nguyentrungtins/nguyentrungtins/README.md

 - 👋 Hi, I’m @nguyentrungtins
 - 👀 I’m interested in AI, Web and Mobile app
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working on ReactJS, NextJS
-- 💞️ I’m looking to collaborate on ReactJS project
+- 💞️ I’m looking to collaborate on ReactJS, Next project
-- 📫 How to reach me nguyentrungtin.org
+- 📫 How to reach me: www.nguyentrungtin.me

 <!---
 nguyentrungtins/nguyentrungtins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.